telerik/kendo-ui-core/docs/api/javascript/ui/mediaplayer.md

 ### volumeChange

-This event if fired upon changing the volume level.
+This event is fired upon changing the volume level.

 The event handler function context (available via the `this` keyword) will be set to the widget instance.